 It is submitted that it would be unusual for India to expressly introduce the concept of caste into the Convention, given that it firmly believed, and still does on the evidence of its State Reports, that caste-based discrimination was eradicated by the provisions of its 1950 Constitution.
 That India has always been synonymous with caste in the eyes of the international community was one of the major driving forces behind the protections enacted in the Constitution, notably the article 17 ban on untouchability, and it would be unlikely that it would introduce caste into the Convention because it believed such discrimination was taking place in other states party to the Convention.
-This would point to another meaning behind the word 'descent', which, if left unidentified, could leave the recent movement towards the eradication of descent-based discrimination vulnerable to the accusation of mis-interpretation of a key term of the Convention.
+This would point to another meaning behind the word 'descent', which, if left unidentified, could leave the recent movement towards the eradication of a key term of the Convention.